ST10061756/opsc6312-poe-part2/README.md

 🧩 Tech Stack
 Component                       Technology

-Frontend:                       Kotlin
+Frontend:                       Kotlin,
-Backend:                        Google Cloud Platform Database & Authentication:      Firebase
+Backend:                        Google Cloud Platform, Database & Authentication:      Firebase,
-Maps & Geolocation:             Geoapify API
+Maps & Geolocation:             Geoapify API,
-Cloud Storage:                  Google Cloud Storage
+Cloud Storage:                  Google Cloud Storage,
 Notifications:                  Firebase Cloud Messaging (FCM)

 We integrated geoapify api into the tourist app by utilizing its geocoding services to convert addresses into geographic coordinates.
 I used the geoapify geocoding api to fetch latitude and longitude coordinates for various tourist attractions and landmarks.
 I also implemented reverse geocoding to provide users with human-readable addresses for specific coordinates.
 Additionally, I used the autocomplete feature to provide users with address suggestions as they search for locations.
 This allowed users to easily find and explore new places.